satyendrasinghlko/SpringBootRestfulServiceWithMongoDb/README.md

 # SpringBootRestfulServiceWithMongoDb
-This is Spring boot project having restful services connecting to Mongodb at back end
+Capabilities of this project are:

+MongoDb at backend (Currently using Mongo Atlas ie MongoDb on cloud as SaaS) Spring boot project
+Restful services
+Using Spring JPA